 Employment laws and regulations differ in Australia and New Zealand.
 Read the article to find out the benefits of being an employee in Australia and New Zealand.

-Employment Laws in Australia
+Overview of Employment Laws in Australia

 In 2009, The Fair Work Act formed thel basis for Australia’s employment law.
 This was also a basis for work, health and safety, as well as non-discrimination regulations.
 This act established a council called The Fair Work Commission (FWC), which oversees employment regulations, awards, and enterprise agreements.
 The FWC reviews the country’s minimum wage annually.
 Recently, the FWC deemed minimum wage in Australia to be AU$18.93.